-A hot drink, such as a coffee or a tea is a beloved aspect of many people’s work life.
+A hot drink, such as coffee or tea is a beloved aspect of many people’s work lives.
 However, the effects of too much caffeine on the system can be counterproductive in our efforts to finish our work creatively and efficiently.

 If you’re trying to figure out what you can drink that doesn’t have caffeine, we’ve got you covered.

 Coconut water is a clear, refreshing liquid that comes from young coconuts.
 Coconut water is naturally sweet, is packed with rehydrating electrolytes, and is rich in bioactive enzymes that can lift your energy levels for hours without causing a crash.
 Coconut water can also be used as a natural sports drink, instead of store-bought sugary energy drinks.

 If you’re not a fan of kombucha, sparkling water can be a refreshing alternative to soda and even coffee.
 When flavored with sugar-free, natural fruit extracts, a bottle of cold sparkling water can make an amazingly delicious and hydrating drink.